Trade parameters 1 - entry and exit limits

 Speed factor for faster raising the stop loss before break even, in percent (default = 100%).
 Has only an effect when Stop and Trail are set and the profit is above the trail distance.
 Example: TrailSpeed = 300 will trail the stop loss with triple speed until the entry price plus spread is reached, then continue trailing with normal speed given by TrailSlope and TrailStep.
 Has no effect on TrailLock.
 This parameter can prevent that a winning trade with a slow rising stop turns into a loser.

-- All parameters above must be set after selecting the asset and before calling enterLong / enterShort.
-They have no effect on different assets or on already entered trades.
+or a margin or risk limit.
 For changing a stop or profit target of a particular trade after it has already been opened, use either a TMF, or call exit with the new price limit (see example).

 - Except for OrderLimit, all prices are Ask prices, regardless of whether they are intended for entry or exit, or for a long or a short trade.
 A trade is opened or closed when the Ask price reaches the given target.
 Zorro automatically handles the conversion from Ask to Bid: long trades are filled at the Ask price and closed at the Bid price, short trades are filled at the Bid price and closed at the Ask price.
 The Bid price is the Ask price minus the Spread.

 - Price distances and limits need normally not be rounded, unless they are